vasileermicioi/gigahack2025-fintech-databeaver/README.md

 ## Evaluator
-Evaluator.py will be used to evaluate your mode.
+Evaluator.py will be used to evaluate your model.
 Make sure the code is compatible with it.

 There are some examples